-Great thanks to everyone!
+Many thanks to everyone!

-2. Getting Started
+2 Getting Started

-Let's make several assumptions before we really start.
+Let's set out a few assumptions before we get started:

-- 1. You know and love Groovy.
-Otherwise you'd hardly invest your valuable time into studying a Groovy concurrency library. - 2.
-If you don't want to use Groovy, you are prepared to pay the inevitable verbosity tax on using GPars from Java - 3.
-You target multi-core hardware with your code - 4.
-You use or want to use Groovy or Java to write concurrent code. - 5.
-You have at least some understanding that in concurrent code some things can happen at any time in any order and often more of them at the same time.
+- 1. You know and use Groovy and Java: otherwise you'd not be investing your valuable time studying a concurrency and parallelism library for Groovy and Java. - 2.
+You definitely want to write your codes employing concurrency and parallelism using Groovy and Java. - 3.
+If you are not using Groovy for your code, you are prepared to pay the inevitable verbosity tax of using Java. - 4.
+You target multi-core hardware with your code. - 5.
+You appreciate that in concurrent and parallel code things can happen at any time, in any order, and more likely with than one thing happening at once.